Homeschooling in the United States: Alabama

-Alabama Code § 16-1-11.1 states that "the State of Alabama has no compelling interest to burden by license or regulation nonpublic schools, which include private, church, parochial, and religious schools offering educational instruction in grades K-12, as well as home-based schools and home-schooled students."
+Alabama Code § 16–1–11.1 states that "the State of Alabama has no compelling interest to burden by license or regulation nonpublic schools, which include private, church, parochial, and religious schools offering educational instruction in grades K-12, as well as home-based schools and home-schooled students."

 Homeschoolers in Alabama have the option to use a private or church school or to use a private tutor; however since 2014, parents have been recognized as being able to homeschool on their own, independently from a church or private cover, and without needing to meet the qualifications listed under the private tutor option.
-While homeschool is currently distinguished from private and religious schools in both § 16-1-11.1 and § 16-1-11.2, the Alabama State Department of Education (ALSDE) has further clarified that a cover school is not required.
+While homeschool is currently distinguished from private and religious schools in both § 16–1–11.1 and § 16–1–11.2, the Alabama State Department of Education (ALSDE) has further clarified that a cover school is not required.

 As Alabama generally does not regulate homeschool, requirements are few.
 Children enrolled in an Alabama public school must be formally withdrawn, which can be done at any time.
-Parents should also notify the local school district of intent to homeschool to confirm that the student is enrolled and that the parent is in compliance with Alabama Code § 16-28-15; however, the ALSDE notes that neither they nor any other agency is authorized to verify that this has been done.
-Parents are also expected to keep an attendance register, though a parent not using a cover would not need to report this to the ALSDE or any other agency.
+Parents should also notify the local school district of intent to homeschool to confirm that the student is enrolled and that the parent is in compliance with Alabama Code § 16–28–15; however, the ALSDE notes that neither they nor any other agency is authorized to verify that this has been done.
+Parents are required to keep attendance of their children.
 The ALSDE has stated that any such reporting requirements "tend to lend themselves to a brick and mortar facility rather than a home school environment."
 If using a church or private school, parents would also need to comply with any policies set for by that school, and private tutors would need to comply with any requirements set forth by state law and the ALSDE.